 - Dental visit – You can donate.

-- Diabetics (insulin dependent) – you can donate.
+- Diabetics (insulin dependent) – you can donate unless you have ever received bovine insulin.

 - Ear or skin piercings– acceptable if single use disposable equipment (piercing gun) was used.
 At home piercings are not acceptable.